-I just need a 2D floor plan.
-Do you produce floor plans?
+I need a 2D floor plan or 2D drawings.
+Do you produce these?

 The Short Answer

 Scan To CAD offers both 3D CAD/BIM models as well as 2D drawings.
 These can be purchased on their own at $0.10/sqft or as an add-on to 3D orders.
 Alternatively, you can also create 2D floor plans or drawings from either Scan To CAD's other 3D output formats or from the 3D scan itself.

 Scan To CAD can produce the following possible output bundles: